tsipkens/modalii/README.md

 This package also includes methods to describe the temperature dependence of various properties, using expressions like the Clausius-Clapeyron or Tolman equations.

-*NOTE*: This package replaces the @Prop class in previous versions to allow for more dynamic/flexible structures.
+> NOTE: This package replaces the @Prop class in previous versions to allow for more dynamic/flexible structures.

 ### 3.2 +tools